chaunm/node-actors-prototype/actors/physical/gsm.md

 ```

 ### 3.4 Gsm start
-This message is sent to tell system that the gsm devices is properly started.
+This message is sent to tell system if the gsm devices is properly started.
 **mailbox:** `:event/gsm_started`

 **message**: messages should conform the format